dotnet/AspNetCore.Docs/aspnet/security/authorization/secure-data.rst

 .. literalinclude:: secure-data/samples/final/Authorization/ContactIsOwnerAuthorizationHandler.cs
   :language: c#

 The ``ContactIsOwnerAuthorizationHandler`` returns ``Succeed`` if the user is the contact owner.
-We're not checking the requirement, an owner can perform any requirement on data they own.
+We're not checking the requirement; an owner can perform any requirement on data they own.

 The ``ContactIsOwnerAuthorizationHandler`` uses ASP.NET Core Identity, which is built on Entity Framework Core, which requires we add this handler as scoped.
 Register the ``ContactIsOwner`` handler with the service collection so it will be available to the ``ContactsController`` through :ref:`dependency injection <fundamentals-dependency-injection>`.
 Add the following code to ``ConfigureServices``: